stormpath/stormpath.js/README.md

-# Stormpath.js - BETA
+# Stormpath.js

 A browser-ready javascript library for use with Stormpath features.
 Use this library if you are building your own ID Site from scratch.
 Additional features may be added in the future.

 ### Usage

-In order to use Stormpath.js, your application must be part of a Service-Provider initiated flow.
+In order to use Stormpath.js, your application must be part of a Service- Provider initiated flow.
 The client assumes this is true and searches the browser's URL for the secure token which is needed to initialize the client.

 For more information please read [Using Stormpath's ID Site to Host your User Management UI](http://docs.stormpath.com/guides/using-id-site)

 ### Installation

-You may clone this repo and use the `stormpath.min.js` or `stormpath.js` files from the `dist/` folder by including them in your application with a script tag:
+You may clone this repo and use the `stormpath.min.js` or `stormpath.js` files from the `dist/` folder by including them in your application with a script
+tag:

 ````html
 <script type="text/javascript" src="stormpath.min.js"></script>